When people open up and participate, research creates conclusions and findings that present a true picture.

 It all comes down to the ability to observe and interact, but a skillset that encourages engagement.
 Amy has worked with well-known brands and academic institutions to improve the overall experience with products and services.

 Amy believes that an important trait for any researcher is to be relentlessly curious, not just in work, but in life in general.
-Amy says, “Finding a rapport with others helps people open up and instill a sense of trust.
+Amy says, “Finding a rapport with others helps people open up and instil a sense of trust.
 For instance, working with Open University, I enjoy hearing the responses during our research.
 A retired teacher taking a maths degree and the interest in the subject shows how academia fits into his life, particularly during lockdown this helps portray the role of choice in the lives of others.”

 The Difference Between Good & Bad Research